MozillaFoundation/foundation.mozilla.org/README.md

 ### Environment Variables

-Default environment variables are declared in `defaults.env`.
+Default environment variables are declared in `env.default`.
 If you wish to override any of the values, you can create a local `.env` file in the root of the project.
 This file should not be committed.

 The domains used to fetch static content from Network Pulse and the Network API can be customized by specifying `PULSE_API_DOMAIN` and `NETWORK_API_DOMAIN`, respectively.
 By default it uses `network-pulse-api-production.herokuapp.com` and `network.mofoprod.net`.

-When the build runs, a file `env.json` is created in the root, which is the result of merging `.env` and `defaults.env` and converting the result to JSON.
+When the build runs, a file `env.json` is created in the root, which is the result of merging `.env` and `env.default` and converting the result to JSON.
 Values declared in `.env` take precedence.

 If you wish to use environment variables in either Node or client-side code, you can simply require `env.json`.